NHDrizzt/NHDrizzt/README.md

-### I'm a Informational System student and aspirant for BackEnd Developer. i've been working on backend since may 2021 by doing a few projects and courses thoughout the internet.
+### I'm an Informational System student. i've been working on backend since may 2021 by doing a few projects and courses thoughout the internet.

 ### I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.